Quantum differential equation solvers: limitations and fast-forwarding: Introduction

 Differential equations are widely used to model the evolution and dynamics of systems in many disciplines including mathematics, physics, chemistry, engineering, biology, and economics.
 In this work, we consider the linear ordinary differential equation (ODE) system

 where $u(t) \in \mathbb{C}^N$ is the solution of the ODE, $A \in \mathbb{C}^{N\times N}$ is the coefficient matrix, and $b(t) \in \mathbb{C}^N$ is the inhomogeneous term.
 We always consider a time-independent coefficient matrix $A$ and sometimes allow for a time-dependent inhomogeneous term.
 We call~\cref{eqn:ODE_general} a homogeneous system of ODEs if $b(t) = 0$ for all $t$, and an inhomogeneous system otherwise.
-A quantum algorithm is said to solve\footnote{Here the meaning of solving an ODE quantumly follows existing literature on quantum ODE solvers, see, \emph{e.g.},~\cite{Berry2014,BerryChildsOstranderEtAl2017,ChildsLiu2020,LiuKoldenKroviEtAl2021,Krovi2022,FangLinTong2022}.}~\cref{eqn:ODE_general} if it prepares a quantum state approximately equal to the normalized final solution $u(T)/\|u(T)\|$ up to $2$-norm error $\epsilon$, where $\|\cdot\|$ denotes the $2$-norm of a vector.
+A quantum algorithm is said to solve\footnote{Here the meaning of solving an ODE quantumly follows existing literature on quantum ODE solvers, see, \emph{e.g.},~\cite{Berry2014,BerryChildsOstranderEtAl2017,ChildsLiu2020,LiuKoldenKroviEtAl2021,Krovi2022,FangLinTong2022}.
+Notice that if we are interested in recovering the unnormalized solution, the norm $\|u(T)\|$ can usually be estimated by quantum amplitude estimation~\cite{BrassardHoyerMoscaEtAl2002}. }~\cref{eqn:ODE_general} if it prepares a quantum state approximately equal to the normalized final solution $u(T)/\|u(T)\|$ up to $2$-norm error $\epsilon$, where $\|\cdot\|$ denotes the $2$-norm of a vector.

 One notable example of~\cref{eqn:ODE_general} is quantum dynamics, where $b(t) = 0$ for all $t$ and $A$ is anti-Hermitian.
 Simulating quantum dynamics is also known as time-independent Hamiltonian simulation, which traces its formulation to Feynman~\cite{Feynman1982} and is widely viewed as one of the most important and promising applications of quantum computers.
 The first quantum algorithm for time-independent Hamiltonian simulation was proposed by Lloyd~\cite{Lloyd1996}, and there has been rapid and significant theoretical progress in the past few decades~\cite{BerryAhokasCleveEtAl2007,Childs2009,BerryChilds2012,BerryCleveGharibian2014,BerryChildsCleveEtAl2015,BerryChildsKothari2015,BerryNovo2016,LowChuang2017,ChildsMaslovNamEtAl2018,LowWiebe2019,ChildsOstranderSu2019,Campbell2019,Low2019,ChildsSu2019,ChildsSuTranEtAl2020,ChenHuangKuengEtAl2020,SahinogluSomma2020}.
 The best asymptotic complexity scaling is achieved by quantum signal processing (QSP) and quantum singular value transformation (QSVT), and is given by $\mathcal{O}(T\|A\| + \log(1/\epsilon)/\text{loglog}(1/\epsilon))$.
 This scaling matches the worst-case lower bound for time-independent Hamiltonian simulation in time $T$, error $\epsilon$, and the norm of $A$~\cite{BerryChildsKothari2015}.